-In August of 2006 the NetID Policy Issues Team and the AuthN/Z Coordinating Team, composed of representatives from a variety UW–Madison units, made policy recommendations for the use of institutionally managed credentials and institutionally managed access control services.
-The recommendations were reviewed by the CIO and endorsed by the Identity Management Leadership Group.
+In August 2006, the NetID Policy Issues Team and the AuthN/Z Coordinating Team, composed of representatives from a variety of UW–Madison units, made policy recommendations for the use of institutionally managed credentials and institutionally managed access control services.
+The recommendations were reviewed by the chief information officer (CIO) and endorsed by the Identity Management Leadership Group.
 The recommendations seek to:

-- better enable the use of “single sign-on”, reducing the number of credentials needed; and
+- Better enable the use of “single sign-on,” reducing the number of credentials needed.

-- Designated representatives of the UW-Madison CIO and Vice-Provost for Information Technology will set the current compliance standard and determine whether or not an application or system is in compliance.
+Designated representatives of the CIO and vice provost for information technology will set the current compliance standard and determine whether or not an application or system is in compliance.